Pakistan Womens Tour

 All the regions we’ll be traveling in are safe, secure and welcoming.

 Absolutely!
-What sets this Pakistan’s womens tour apart is that it ONLY supports locally owned businesses and people.
+What sets this Pakistan’s womens tour apart is that it ONLY supports locally owned businesses and people, unlike any other existing group trip for foreigners.
 We are NOT partnering with the super rich from Pakistan’s major cities like every other tour does – even our driver is from Gilgit Baltistan.

 This tour also pours more money back into the Hunza community than any other – we will NOT stay at any investor-funded hotels, and as my partner (not just tour partner, but real life partner 😂) and his entire family are from Hunza, you can assure that the local community will be indirectly supported even beyond the tour activities themselves.